pat-lego/io.github.vm.patlego/README.md

 Start the docker server and open a command prompt, once open execute the following command `ssh -p 8101 karaf@localhost`

+## Create a new DataSource

+Users can SSH into the server and create a test datasource to validate its integrity.
+Follow the JDBC article [here](https://svn.apache.org/repos/asf/karaf/site/production/manual/latest/jdbc.html) to do so.

 ## How to create a new submodule

 In order to create a new submodule open a terminal and run the following command in the karaf-system folder